fsaporito/fsaporito/README.md

 ### Hi there 👋

+I am a software engineer and applied mathematician from Italy.

+🔭 I’m currently working on Modern C++, Medical Image Processing, Concurrent Programming and GPGPU.
+🌱 I’m currently learning Go and Rust.

 <!--
 **fsaporito/fsaporito** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.